tomit4/intro_to_dsa/docs/algorithms.md

 This is where familiarity with our Data Structures is going to help us immensely.
 If the answer is not apparent to you, don't worry about it.
-It would not apparent to me either had I not solved this problem multiple times in the past.
+It would not be apparent to me either had I not solved this problem multiple times in the past.
 That said, the indication that we need to keep some <em>record</em> of our previously visited elements in the array should give you an inclination as to which data structure to use.